anton-reznikov/anton-reznikov/README.md

   ],
   "additionalInformation": [
-    "I like to always follow the best development practices", "I am always learning something new and helpful information" ]
+    "I like to always follow the best development practices", "I am always learning new and helpful information" ]
 }
 ```